Ben Lee, Photographer & Artist

 Education, McGill University (2003 - 2007): BCom Finance and Marketing

-6 years in London UK and Europe (2010 - 2016), Photography, and Media & Publishing: Associate Publisher and Production Director of The Hub Magazine
+7 years in London UK and Europe (2009 - 2016), Photography, and Media & Publishing: Founding Member, Associate Publisher and Production Director of The Hub Magazine

 Let’s Connect!